sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 arms open, before closing them around the tokens.

-_Out of the Blue_ extended this strategy by first driving through the tokens in their own zone with their arms closed, which pushed some of the undesirably tokens out of their zone before they collected their own tokens.
+_Out of the Blue_ extended this strategy by first driving through the tokens in their own zone with their arms closed, which pushed some of the undesirable tokens out of their zone before they collected their own tokens.
 This had given the robot a strong position after the league matches, by ranking second they went straight through to the semi-finals.